llabreslab/llabreslab.github.io/_publications/2014-06-23-eurjmedchem.md

 title: "Molecular basis of the selective binding of MDMA enantiomers to the alpha4beta2 nicotinic receptor subtype: Synthesis, pharmacological evaluation and mechanistic studies"
 collection: publications
 permalink: /publication/2014-06-23-eurjmedchem
 excerpt: 'The alpha4beta2 nicotinic acetylcholine receptor (nAChR) is a molecular target of MDMA.
-Two MDMA enantiomers exhibit different pharmacological profiles  via the interaction of the MDMA enantiomers with this nAChR subtype.'
+Since, the two MDMA enantiomers exhibit different pharmacological profiles, we have provided  the molecular basis for the distinct psychostimulant profiles of the MDMA enantiomers mediated by the alpha4beta2 nAChR subtype.'
 date: 2014-06-23
 venue: 'European Journal of Medicinal Chemistry'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S0223523414003651'